 - In a clean bowl, beat the egg whites on medium speed until soft peaks form, about 4 minutes.
 Incorporate the whipped egg whites in three batches to the almond batter. er.
 The batter will be stiff, incorporate the egg whites by folding the batter from the bottom of the bowl until the egg whites are fully mixed in and no white streaks remain.

-- Scrape the batter into the pan into the pan.
+- Scrape the batter into the pan.
 Use an offset spatula to smooth and even out the batter.
-Sprinkle the sliced almonds and the turbinado sugar over the cake batter.

-- Quickly place the strawberries on top of the of the batter.
+- Quickly place the strawberries on top of the batter.
 Sprinkle 1 tablespoon of turbinado sugar across the strawberries.
-Spread the sliced almonds on top of the strawberries and then sprinkle the turbinado sugar over the almond.
+Spread the sliced almonds across the top of the strawberries and then sprinkle the remaining turbinado sugar over the almonds.

 - Place the cake in the oven and bake for 35-40 minutes until the center of the cake is done.
 Use a cake skewer to taste for doneness.
 It is okay if a few crumbs cling to the skewer.
 The internal temperature should be about 202°F.

 - Remove the cake from the oven and use a cake spatula to loosen the cake from the sides of the pan and allow it to cool in the pan for 15 minutes.
-Invert the cake onto a cooling rack and then invert it onto a cake plate.
+Remove the ring from the springform pan and allow the cake to completely cool before serving.

-- Allow the cake to completely cool.
-Serve it with whipped cream or fresh fruit or both.
+- Serve it with whipped cream or fresh fruit or both.

 Storing the Cake

 - Store the cake in a cake container at room temperature for 1 day and for 7 days in the refrigerator.
 This cake also freezes well.
 Cut the cake into individual slices, wrap each one in plastic and store in the freezer.